luizaandradeti/Java-AWS-RDS-Database/README.md

 ![App Screenshot](images/oficial.png)

-Due to its strong popularity and adoption in the software development sector, it has proven to be reliable, consistent and robust.
-For further questions, always consult the official documentation.
+MySQL is very popular and is used in large, medium and small companies.
+For further questions, always consult the official documentation, as they are the most reliable sources of reference in case of doubts.

 - https://dev.mysql.com/doc/mysql-getting-started/en/